peteroupc/peteroupc.github.io/exporand.md

 This algorithm appears here in the appendix rather than in the main text, because:

 - Certain operations it uses can introduce numerical errors unless care is taken.
 These operations include evaluating the PDF (or a constant times the PDF) and finding its maximum and minimum values at an interval.
-- This article is focused on algorithms that don't rely on calculations of irrational numbers.
+- This article lays weight on algorithms that don't rely on calculations of irrational numbers.

 Moreover, there is additional approximation error from generating _y_ with a fixed number of digits, unless _y_ is a uniform PSRN (see also "[**Application to Weighted Reservoir Sampling**](#Application_to_Weighted_Reservoir_Sampling)").
 For practical purposes, the lower and upper bounds calculated in step 4 should depend on _prefixLength_ (the higher _prefixLength_ is, the more accurate).